yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported from Razer Phone 2 (bolt)
+- Doesn't require signature to be working
+- Doesn't support dynamic partition

 ## Requirements
 - Android 9, 10, or 11 64 bit devices